Because your knowledge creates knowledge

 As a basic rule:

-You initiate the first exam.
+• You initiate the first exam.
 This is rather convenient - collectively during class or as a homework assignment.
-Depending on the material, the time required is between 20-90 minutes.
-The Tests can be taken electronically and/or on paper.
+Depending on the material, the time required is between 30-90 minutes.
+The test can be taken electronically, in some cases on paper.

 Because registration differs from one field to the other, you are encouraged to consult the website of the respective Olympiad directly.